 If you want to hatch chickens at home, you will need to source some fertile eggs.
 You can often buy these online from breeders, or ask around friends and family.

-If you have a quality rooster and hens of your own, you might like to start your own little breeding set up.
+If you have a rooster and hens of your own, you might like to start your own little breeding set up.

+There are some distinct benefits to using an incubator or a mother hen to hatch chicks.
+Here we will explore the benefits and disadvantages of hatching chickens with a broody hen vs incubator.
 Of course there is a third option, where you buy in day old chicks, and that is by far the easiest choice!

 Hatching Chicks with a Broody Hen

-If you have a chicken that has gone broody, she will sit on her nest all puffed up and get real grumpy when you come to try and take her eggs.
+If you have a chicken that has gone broody, she will sit on her nest all puffed up and get really grumpy when you come to try and take her eggs.
 She will barely leave the nest even to eat or drink.

 Some breeds are better at going broody than others, and you can raise any hens eggs under any breed of hen and she will adopt them as her own.